acikelli/oc-graphql/docs/naming-conventions.md

 ### Lambda Functions

-**Note:** Lambda function names use a hash-based pattern to avoid AWS's 64-character limit.
-The hash is generated from the full function identifier and truncated to 16 characters.
+Lambda function names use different patterns depending on the function type:

+**Hash-Based Naming (for CRUD, Mutations, Task Triggers, Task Results):**
+Used to avoid AWS's 64-character limit for functions that may have long names.

 ```
 Pattern: OCG-{project}-{hash}